KOrfanakis/Emotion_Recognition_Deep_Learning_App/README.md

 ## Business Objective

-We are hired as data scientists by an advertising company, specialising in electronic boards at football matches.
-The company wants to develop software that detects fan’s faces, estimates their emotion, and adjusts ads based on the collective emotion.
+Imagine that we are hired as data scientists by an advertising company, specialising in electronic boards at football matches.
+The company wants to develop software that detects fans’ faces, estimates their emotion, and adjusts ads based on collective emotion.

 Our task is to develop a Deep Learning model that implements emotion recognition and integrate it with a face detection algorithm.
 The final product shall be delivered as a web application that accepts live video as input.
 The company will then integrate our product with their systems for automatic ad renewal according to the change of emotions during football games.